Hart199/three-parties-dvp-atomic-tx-cordapp/README.md

-# Three-way flows CorDapp - DvP atomic transaction
+# Three-way flows - DvP atomic transaction - CorDapp

 This CorDapp creates Delivery-vs-Payment atomic transaction for on ledger `Asset` transfer for `Cash` with three participants.